 As part of their sustainability practice, last year the Pease brothers retrofit the entire boatyard with solar panels to harvest energy.
 More recently, they extracted the gas engine and fuel tank in a client’s 18 foot Salcombe open launch, called Questing Beast, replacing it with an Elco EP-600 electric motor that “functions beautifully with a battery bank,” Mike says.
 Now, when Questing Beast pulls up to the dock and the client plugs in to recharge the battery, the boat is getting electricity supplied by solar panels mounted on the roof of the boat house.

-“There is no carbon footprint with this boat.
-It is totally off the grid,” Mike says proudly.
+“There are zero emissions with this boat and it is totally off the grid,” Mike says proudly.
 “The fact that we can do this is because of what Elco has done.
-They provided us with an electrical motor package that is virtually plug and play.”
+They provided us with an electrical motor package that is virtually plug & play.”

 The zero footprint system they built is a huge triumph for these hardworking brothers who are trying to keep Cape Cod’s water as clean as it was when they were kids.

 Learn more about Mike and Brad Pease at: http://www.peaseboatworks.com